TorchDR/TorchDR/README.md

 ## Benchmarks

-**TorchDR** scales UMAP across 1–8 NVIDIA B200 GPUs on Tahoe-100M, with one-GPU cuML and 64-core umap-learn as references.
+**TorchDR** scales UMAP across 1–8 NVIDIA B200 GPUs on Tahoe-100M, with one-GPU cuML and 64-core umap-learn as references using the same PCA initialization.

 <p align="center">
   <img src="docs/source/figures/tahoe_scaling_runtime.png" width="1024" alt="TorchDR UMAP runtime scaling from one to eight GPUs on the Tahoe single-cell dataset">